 John Quincy Adams

 John Quincy Adams was the sixth president of the United States from 1825 to 1829.
-As the son of John Adams, he was also a Congregationalist, and benefited throughout his career from the social standing of the Unitarian church in the Northeast.
-Quincy Adams was a strict defender of religious freedom.
+As the son of John Adams, he was also a Congregationalist, and he benefited throughout his career from the social standing of the Unitarian church in the Northeast.
+Adams was a strict defender of religious freedom.
 During his lifetime the Congregationalist church would fragment, largely over the unitarian-trinitarian debate.
-Quincy Adams took great interest in these theological debates, and his personal writings reveal a life-long struggle with the question of Jesus' divinity.
-He opposed slavery, and wrote that ministers who justified slavery based on Biblical arguments "might just as well call our extermination of the Indians an obedience to Divine commands."
+Adams took great interest in these theological debates, and his personal writings reveal a life-long struggle with the question of Jesus' divinity.
+He opposed slavery and wrote that ministers who justified slavery based on biblical arguments "might just as well call our extermination of the Indians an obedience to Divine commands."